 Adjacent channel coexistence for WBB LMP networks with synchronisation to other WBB LMP and MFCN

 Adjacent channel coexistence between synchronized WBB LMPs networks, when operating based on 3GPP technical specifications, is considered covered by 3GPP/ETSI standardisation and thus is not studied in this Report.
 This assumption also accounts for adjacent channel operation of these WBB LMP networks in the frequency band 3.8-4.2 GHz synchronised with MFCN below 3.8 GHz.
 Such synchronized coexistence scenarios across the frequency band 3.4-4.2 GHz for non-AAS scenario takes part of possible coordination solutions for WBB LMP based on 3GPP technical specifications.

+It is noted that synchronisation is only an effective mitigation when considering base-to-base or terminal-to-terminal adjacent channel interference.
+When considering base station interference into adjacent channel terminal receivers, or terminal interference into adjacent channel base station receivers, synchronisation provides no benefit to coexistence.
+This is also the case for semi-synchronised operation.

 Semi-synchronised operation of WBB LMP